 Ph.D, Wayne State University - Detroit, MI

-At Monmouth University, Dr. Raj teaches courses within the Department of Speech-Language Pathology's Graduate Program, as well as within the University's Minor in Communication Sciences and Disorders.
+At Monmouth University, Dr. Raj teaches courses and advises students within the Department of Speech-Language Pathology’s Graduate Program, as well as within the University’s Minor in Communication Sciences and Disorders.
 His current research agenda examines computer and Internet technologies and its implementation to speech-language therapy and education.
-In addition to developing numerous Internet-based software programs and top-ranking educational iOS apps for children with communication difficulties, Dr. Raj regularly presents interactive workshops, at the national and international level, where he demonstrates how speech-language pathologists can use digital technology to motivate and teach the students and clients on their caseloads.
+In addition to developing numerous Internet-based software programs and top-ranking educational iOS apps for children with communication difficulties, Dr. Raj regularly presents interactive workshops, at the national and international level, where he demonstrates how speech-language pathologists can use digital technologies to motivate and teach the students and clients on their caseloads.

-As a dedicated clinician, each summer Dr. Raj volunteers as a speech-language pathologist at Camp Shout Out in Holton, Michigan.
-This one-of-a-kind sleep away summer camp for young people who stutter allows practicing clinicians the opportunity to participate in a hands-on, unique continuing education training with a leadership team directed by Board Certified Specialists in Fluency.
+As a dedicated clinician, each summer Dr. Raj works as a facilitating speech-language pathologist at Camp Shout Out in Holton, Michigan.
+This one-of-a-kind sleep away summer camp for young people who stutter allows practicing clinicians and graduate students the opportunity to participate in a hands-on, unique continuing education training specifically in the area of fluency disorders.
 This residential, interactive therapeutic experience in a traditional summer camp environment continues to mold him as a practitioner.